Free healthcare for everyone

 Many emergency services remain unmanned and simply have to close down for a while.

 Specialist help is usually a long time coming.
-Even for a first consultation with a specialist, it can be months or even years of waiting.
+Even for a first consultation with a specialist, you may have to wait months or even years.

 Even fairly simple procedures such as MRI are rationed.
 There is a severe shortage of equipment but also of skilled personnel.
 The waiting time can be months and even longer if the matter is not too urgent.